FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/_index.md

 ## Use cases

-You can use SFTP with <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>, other Axway products, and third-party products, to connect file transfer networks.
+You can use SFTP with {{< TransferCFT/transfercftname  >}}, other Axway products, and third-party products, to connect file transfer networks.

 Use case 1: Connecting networks